mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 The debug problem I remember most was the modified sign-in system.
 The template originally used email address and password as credential.
 We changed it to use username and password, and then sign in started failing.
 I inserted print statements to locate where execution stopped and asked ChatGPT what could cause it.
 For example:

 ```
+I added some checkpoints inside the authorize function:

+async authorize(credentials) {
+  console.log('F');
+  if (!credentials?.username || !credentials.password) {
+    console.log('MISSING CREDENTIAL');
+    return null;
+  }

-I added some checkpoints inside the authorize function: async authorize(credentials) { console.log('F'); if (!credentials?.username || !credentials.password) { console.log('MISSING CREDENTIAL'); return null; }…I read the terminal after a submission, and BEGIN QUERY is printed onto the terminal, and then followed by POST /api/auth/callback/credentials 401 in 178ms.
+…I read the terminal after a submission, and BEGIN QUERY is printed onto the terminal, and then followed by POST
+/api/auth/callback/credentials 401 in 178ms.
 Nothing else printed onto the terminal after that.
-Did the query failed or never complete, causing the sign in to fail?
+Did the query failed or
+never complete, causing the sign in to fail?
 ```

 Later, I found an error message about database connection failure:

 ```
 When I manually insert the password, I inserted changeme as is, not hashed.
-After catching the error thrown during the query, the following is printed onto the terminal: BEGIN QUERY E QUERY FAILED: PrismaClientInitializationError: Invalid prisma.account.findUnique() invocation: Can't reach database server at ***:5432 Please make sure your database server is running at ***:5432. at $n.handleRequestError
+After catching the error thrown during the
+query, the following is printed onto the terminal: BEGIN QUERY E QUERY FAILED: PrismaClientInitializationError: Invalid
+prisma.account.findUnique() invocation: Can't reach database server at ***:5432 Please make sure your database server
+is running at ***:5432. at $n.handleRequestError
 ```

 Eventually, the root cause was surprisingly small: an extra semicolon (;) in an environment variable caused the system to misread a value.
 Probably I wrote too much PHP and TypeScript so I mistakenly wrote a trailing semicolon without noticing.

 ```
 After adjusting the environment variables, the database is connected.
-After bypassing the hash thingie, using credentials.password === account.Password instead of compare(), I logged in successfully!
-Now let's work around the hash related stuff.
+After bypassing the hash thingie, using
+credentials.password === account.Password instead of compare(), I logged in successfully!
+Now let's work around the
+hash related stuff.
 ```

 Without ChatGPT, this debugging process might have taken days.
 With ChatGPT, it shrank to about two hours.
 The cost: fewer days of hard-earned debugging experience.
 The benefit: I could quickly continue working on Wonkes.